 CO.
 No. Upon completion of this course, students will be able to PSO addressed CL CO -1 construct a variety of geometrical objects.
 1 Ар CO-2 acquire the essential ideas about the theory of space curves.
-6 Re CO-3 understand the concepts of the contact between curves and surfaces.
-5 Un CO-4 analyze the different consequences and meanings of parallelism on Euclidean and hyperbolic planes.
-1 An CO-5 demonstrate the knowledge of the historical developments of Euclidean and Non- Euclidean geometry.
-5 Un CO-6 demonstrate the knowledge of family of curves, geodesics and the fundamental forms.
-1,6 Un CO-7 use concrete models to demonstrate geometric concepts 2 Ар CO-8 evaluate the principal curvatures, the mean curvature and Gauss curvature of a given surface.
+6 Re CO-3 analyze the different consequences and meanings of parallelism on Euclidean and hyperbolic planes.
+1 An CO-4 demonstrate the knowledge of family of curves, geodesics and the fundamental forms.
+1,6 Un CO-5 use concrete models to demonstrate geometric concepts 2 Ар CO-6 evaluate the principal curvatures, the mean curvature and Gauss curvature of a given surface.
 2,6 Ev